 Growing up in the 90s, birthday party rooms were always part of McDonald’s.
-Most times, the rooms would be empty but sometimes, I witnessed children and their families playing games while wearing party hats.
+Sometimes, I witnessed children and their families playing games there.
 I would look through the veiled door with a heavy sense of envy.

 My requests for a McDonald’s birthday party over the years fell on deaf ears.